Biswajee/ngFireAuth/README.md

 **RoseAuth** is a mock authentication app developed in angular and firebase.

-Site is live at : `rosier.netlify.app`
+Site is live at : `roses-are-rosie.netlify.app`